A disabled persons concessionary travel pass is issued to people in Newport and Monmouthshire who are:

 - are unfit to drive for medical reasons

 Monmouthshire residents must request a disabled persons travel pass application from their local one stop shop.

 Companion bus pass

-A companion bus pass is issued to people who meet the criteria for a disabled persons’ concessionary travel pass and who are so severely disabled that it would be impossible for them to use public transport without help from a companion.
+A companion bus pass is issued to people who meet the criteria for a disabled persons’ concessionary travel pass and who are disabled to the extent that they may on occasion need help from a companion to use public transport.

 Download eligibility guidance (pdf)

 You can travel free of charge on almost all local bus services in Wales and, in some cases, to towns just over the border in England.